Evidence Estimation in Gaussian Graphical Models Using a Telescoping Block Decomposition of the Precision Matrix

 \subsection{Organization of the Article and Summary of Our Contributions}

-We begin by delineating the proposed telescoping block decomposition in Section~\ref{sec:wang}.
-This lies at the heart of our Chib type decomposition of $\bOmega$ into $(z,\theta).$ It is shown that under a GGM, the log marginal likelihood is given by a row or column-wise telescoping sum involving four terms, where the first is an easily computable partial likelihood evaluation (a univariate normal), irrespective of the prior, under a certain Schur complement adjustment of the precision matrix that is closely related to the iterative proportional scaling algorithm \citep[][pp.~134--135]{lauritzen1996graphical}.
+{Our main contributions can be summarized as follows. \begin{enumerate} \item Construction of a novel telescoping block decomposition of the precision matrix: \begin{itemize} \item[] We begin by delineating the proposed telescoping block decomposition in Section~\ref{sec:wang}.
+This lies at the heart of our Chib type decomposition of $\bOmega$ into $(z,\theta)$.
+Specifially, we show that under a GGM, the log marginal likelihood is given by a row or column-wise telescoping sum involving four terms.
+The first term is an easily computable partial likelihood evaluation (a univariate normal), irrespective of the prior, under a certain Schur complement adjustment of the precision matrix closely related to the iterative proportional scaling algorithm \citep[][pp.~134--135]{lauritzen1996graphical}.
 The second term is problematic and there is no easy way to evaluate it.
-However, by construction, this is the telescoping term that is eliminated from the overall sum, without the need for ever actually having to evaluate it.
-Evaluation of the third and fourth terms are prior-specific and we show how to compute them for Wishart, two element-wise priors: BGL and GHS, and G-Wishart in Sections~\ref{sec:wishart}, \ref{sec:element} and \ref{sec:gwishart} respectively.
+However, by construction, this is the telescoping term that is eliminated from the overall sum, without the need for ever actually having to evaluate it. \end{itemize} \item Computation of evidence under a broad class of Gaussian mixture priors: \begin{itemize} \item[] Evaluations of the third and fourth terms in the aforementioned telescoping sum are prior-specific.
+We show how to compute them for Wishart, two element-wise priors: BGL and GHS, and G-Wishart in Sections~\ref{sec:wishart}, \ref{sec:element}, and \ref{sec:gwishart}, respectively.
 We also provide numerical demonstrations and comparisons with competing approaches for each.